 Every where I looked there was something wonderful to see.
 Bright flowers exploding from glossy, green leaves.
 Palm trees stretching their fronds into the sky like bursts of fireworks.
 Sprawling ground cover and ivy that seemed to obey its’ masters.
 Pods that looked like vanilla beans on the ground.
 Bird music playing throughout the park.

-I could easily have spent the entire day roaming the grounds and snapping photos.
+I could easily have spent a week roaming the grounds and snapping photos.
 I selfishly and unabashedly enjoyed every single plant, flower, tree, and stone step of the garden.

 However, my travel companion is a horse person and not a gardener.
 And if it were not for the cute, green Monk Parakeets we encountered along the way, I’m pretty sure she would have lost patience with me sooner.
 We were lost.
 In a 50-acre garden.
 My bliss, but we did have other things to see.
 And we were in Park Güell to see the famous promenade.